Bounded $H_{\infty}$-calculus for Boundary Value Problems on Manifolds with Conical Singularities: The porous medium equation on conic manifolds with boundary

 \begin{theorem} Consider the quasilinear evolution equation

-Let $X_0$ and $X_1$ be Banach spaces and $V$ an open neighborhood of $v_0$ in the real interpolation space $X_{1-1/q,q}= (X_0,X_1)_{1-1/q,q}$ such that $A(v_0): X_{1}\rightarrow X_{0}$ has maximal $L^{q}$-regularity and that, for some $T_0>0$, \begin{itemize} \item[(H1)] $A\in C^{1-}(V, \sL(X_1,X_0))$, \item[(H2)] $f\in C^{1-,1-}([0,T_0]\times V, X_0)$, \end{itemize} Then there exists a $T\in(0,T_0]$ and a unique solution $v\in L_q(0,T;X_1)\cap W^1_q(0,T;X_0)$ on $(0,T)$.
+Let $X_{0}$ and $X_{1}$ be Banach spaces and $V$ an open neighborhood of $v_{0}$ in the real interpolation space $X_{1-1/q,q}= (X_{0},X_{1})_{1-1/q,q}$ such that $A(v_{0}): X_{1}\rightarrow X_{0}$ has maximal $L^{q}$-regularity and that, for some $T_{0}>0$, \begin{itemize} \item[(H1)] $A\in C^{1-}(V, {\mathscr{L}}(X_{1},X_{0}))$, \item[(H2)] $f\in C^{1-,1-}([0,T_{0}]\times V, X_{0})$. \end{itemize} Then there exists a $T\in (0,T_{0}]$ and a unique solution $v\in L_{q}(0,T;X_{1})\cap W^{1}_{q}(0,T;X_{0})$ on $(0,T)$.
 In particular, $v\in C([0,T];X_{1-1/q,q})$ by \cite[Theorem III.4.10.2]{Am}. \end{theorem}

-A central property is the maximal $L^q$-regularity of the operator $A(v_0)$.
-We recall that all the Mellin-Sobolev spaces used here are UMD Banach spaces and therefore, the existence of a bounded $H_\infty$-calculus implies the $\cR$-sectoriality for the same sector according to Cl\'ement and Pr\"uss, \cite[Theorem 4]{CP}.
-Moreover, every operator, which is $\cR$-sectorial on $\Lambda(\theta)$ for $\theta<\pi/2$, has maximal $L^q$-regularity, $1<q<+\infty$, see Weis \cite[Theorem 4.2]{W}.
+A central property is the maximal $L^{q}$-regularity of the operator $A(v_{0})$.
+We recall that all the Mellin-Sobolev spaces used here are UMD Banach spaces and therefore the existence of a bounded $H_{\infty }$-calculus implies the ${\mathcal{R}}$-sectoriality for the same sector according to Cl\'{e}ment and Pr\"{u}ss, \cite[Theorem 4]{CP}.
+Moreover, every operator, which is ${\mathcal{R}}$-sectorial on $\Lambda (\theta )$ for $\theta <\pi /2$, has maximal $L^{q}$-regularity, $1<q<+\infty $, see Weis \cite[Theorem 4.2]{W}.

-For $\gamma$ and $\delta$ as in \eqref{gamma} we fix $1<p,q<+\infty$ such that
+For $\gamma $ and $\delta $ as in \reftext{\eqref{gamma}} we fix $1<p,q<+\infty $ such that